stevenxchung/AWS-CSAA-ACloudGuru/Section 12 -- Additional Exam Tips/README.md

 * Generate a password for each user created and give these passwords to your system administrators

 **6. Amazon S3 buckets in all Regions provide which of the following?**
-* Read-after-write consistency for PUTS of new objects AND Eventually consistent for overwrite PUTS & DELETES
+* Read-after-write consistency for PUTS of new objects AND eventually consistent for overwrite PUTS & DELETES

 **7. What function of an AWS VPC is stateless?**
 * Network Access Control Lists